nus-cs2103-AY2223S2/ip/docs/README.md

 Expected outcome:

-All tasks with the word "date" in its description is listed.

-### `find` - Find a task

-A simple keyword search which finds all tasks with descriptions containing the exact phrase provided.

-Example of usage:

-`find date`

-Expected outcome:

-All tasks with the word "date" in its description is listed.
+All tasks with the word "date" in its description are listed.

 ### `tag` - Tag a task